waji55544/WAJEEHA_UROOJ/README.md

 ### 🧠 Computational Assessment of BMI Effects on Endocrine Signatures in PCOS
 **MPhil thesis, in progress**

-Applied Random Forest classification and clustering to a cross-sectional dataset of 508 women from fertility clinics in Kerala, India, to characterize how BMI relates to hormonal and reproductive markers in polycystic ovary syndrome.
-The Random Forest model reached an ROC-AUC of 0.927, compared to 0.769 for a lifestyle-only baseline.
-Right antral follicle count emerged as the top feature by importance, with a statistically supported lateralised right-ovary effect (p = 0.024).
+Applied Random Forest classification, clustering, and statistical methods (Spearman correlation, linear/multivariable regression, Mann-Whitney U test) to a 508-patient PCOS dataset from fertility clinics in Kerala, India.
+Random Forest reached ROC-AUC 0.927 (vs. 0.769 lifestyle-only baseline); right antral follicle count was the top predictive feature, with a statistically supported lateralised right-ovary effect (β = −0.128, p = 0.024).

 ### 🐍 In Silico Characterization of Snake Venom-Derived Anticancer Peptides